E-Government in Saudi Arabia: E-marriage Contracts

 The Saudi Ministry of Justice has started to issue online marriage contract through the ministry's websites.
 The main aim of this service is to facilitate and accelerate the marriage procedures.

 E-Power of Attorney Service

 The Saudi Ministry of Justice has launched an electronic service that allows Saudi citizens living outside Saudi Arabia to set up their power of attorney online.
 This step has been taken in collaboration with the Saudi Ministry of Foreign Affairs as the transaction should be processed in the Saudi international missions.

 Online Health Services Platform

 The Saudi Health Attaché in the UK announced that an online health services platform is planned to be launched to serve Saudi patients receiving medical treatment in the UK.
-The platform will give patients the chance to complete a number if transactions without the need to communicate with the health Attaché.
+The platform will give patients the chance to complete a number of transactions without the need to communicate with the health Attaché.
 Such services include financial guarantees, screenings, statements and other services.